Ben Platt: 2021–present: Reverie, Parade and other projects

 On August 10, 2025, Platt released a streaming version of Addison Rae's song "Diet Pepsi" after performing it at the 2025 Las Culturista Culture Awards.

 On October 17, 2025, Platt announced a two-week, 10 performance residency at L.A.'s Ahmanson Theatre scheduled for December 12–21, 2025.

+In January 2026, Platt guest starred in two episodes of Ryan Murphy's The Beauty on FX.

-Platt is set to make his West End debut in a concert production of The Last Five Years at the London Palladium, alongside Rachel Zegler to celebrate the show's 25th anniversary for a limited one-week engagement in March 2026.
+Platt made his West End debut in a concert production of The Last Five Years at the London Palladium, alongside Rachel Zegler, to celebrate the show's 25th anniversary.
+The limited one-week engagement ran from March 24 to March 29, 2026.
+It was then announced on February 3, 2026, that the concert production would also be held at the Hollywood Bowl on April 3, 2026, and at Radio City Music Hall on April 6 and 7, 2026.
+An official live recording titled The Last Five Years (25th Anniversary Live at the London Palladium) with Platt and Zegler was released via Atlantic Records on April 20, 2026.

+On February 9, 2026, Platt announced he would star in the Off-West End production of Midnight at the Never Get at the Menier Chocolate Factory.
+Previews began on July 11, with opening night on July 20.
+The limited run closed on September 12, 2026.

 Personal life

 Platt is gay.
 He told his family when he was twelve years old, and publicly came out in 2019.
 On January 12, 2020, Platt began a relationship with Noah Galvin (whom he first met in 2015 and who succeeded Platt in the title role in Dear Evan Hansen in 2017).
 They announced their engagement on November 25, 2022, and were married over the Labor Day weekend on September 1, 2024.

-In April 2025, Platt publicly expressed support for fellow actor, Hannah Einbinder's speech at the Human Rights Campaign's Visibility Award when she condemned Israel's actions in Gaza.
+In April 2025, Platt publicly expressed support for fellow actor Hannah Einbinder's speech at the Human Rights Campaign's Visibility Award when she condemned Israel's actions in Gaza.
 He also stated that his Jewish identity is not defined by Israel.
 Platt voted for Zohran Mamdani in the 2025 New York City Democratic mayoral primary.